bottlerocket-os/bottlerocket/BUILDING.md

 ## Use your image

-See the [setup guide](QUICKSTART-EKS.md) for information on running Bottlerocket images.
+See the [setup guide for Kubernetes](QUICKSTART-EKS.md) or the [setup guide for Amazon ECS](QUICKSTART-ECS.md) for information on running Bottlerocket images.